ChrisDeFreitas/Electron-FolderView/readme.md

 4. Build FolderView.exe:
     \> npm run build
     * the app is built with Electron Packager so it can be used as a regular Windows program.
     * Electron Packager must be install globally:  npm install electron-packager -g
     * npm executes "build..." scripts from package.json: npm run build
-    * the scripts build, then zip, the Win64 version in the ./dist/ folder.
+    * the scripts will build, then zip, the Win64 version in the ./dist/ folder.
     * you can modify this to use for your own purposes, see scripts/electronPackager.bat and scripts/zip.bat
+    * the executable is: dist\\FolderView-win32-x64\\FolderView.exe
+    * the source and settings are in: dist\\FolderView-win32-x64\\resources\\app

 5. Keyboard Shortcuts
 	 alt+up/down: scale grid items